THIS DATE IN HISTORY: Oct. 15

-1988: Mario Lemieux has two goals and six assists for an eight-point game in the Pittsburgh Penguins' 9-2 defeat of the St. Louis Blues at Civic Arena in Pittsburgh.
-Lemieux's linemate, Rob Brown, has his first NHL hat trick.
+1988: Mario Lemieux scores two goals and has six assists for an eight-point game in the Pittsburgh Penguins' 9-2 defeat of the St. Louis Blues at Civic Arena in Pittsburgh.
+Lemieux's linemate, Rob Brown, gets his first NHL hat trick.

-2009: Nicklas Lidstrom becomes the first European-born NHL defenseman with 1,000 points.
-The native of Sweden reaches the milestone with two assists in the Detroit Red Wings' 5-2 victory against the Los Angeles Kings at Joe Louis Arena in Detroit.
+2009: Nicklas Lidstrom becomes the first European-born NHL defenseman to reach 1,000 points.
+The native of Sweden reaches the milestone with two assists in the Detroit Red Wings' 5-2 victory against the Kings at Joe Louis Arena.